-During the year under review, the Company purchased equipment with a total cost of ZMW 529,673 (2020:ZMW 94,335) and equipment with a net book value of ZMW Nil (2020:ZMW 4,171) was transferred from the South African network office.
+During the year under review, the Company purchased equipment with a total cost of ZMW 136,702 (2021:ZMW 529,673).

 SUBSEQUENT EVENTS

 There were no material facts or circumstances which have occurred in the Company's operations between the financial position date and the date of this report.